-PepsiCo’s inability to boost its revenue streams and overall profitability perhaps signal that PepsiCo is failing to adapt to shifting consumer trends.
+PepsiCo’s inability to boost its revenue streams and overall profitability perhaps signals that PepsiCo is failing to adapt to shifting consumer trends.
 Such facts should be a clear warning sign for PepsiCo’s leadership.

-Yet, PepsiCo’s struggles also signals a sign for opportunity.
+Yet, PepsiCo’s struggles also signal a sign of opportunity.
 Perhaps the rough patch the company is undergoing reveals to PepsiCo that it’s time to forge new paths.
 Perhaps it signals that PepsiCo should abandon some of its struggling brands and capture new, trendy, and more appealing brands.

 The following restructuring plan will detail which four brands PepsiCo should divest from due to both poor performance and mediocre future market potential.
 At the same time, the restructuring strategy will detail which four brands should PepsiCo acquire in order to capture attractive strategic fits to boost PepsiCo’s economies of scale, enhance productivity by maximizing efficiency within its operations, and boost its revenue growth.